mellypop/curse-of-strahd/docs/Locations/Argynvostholt/index.md

 type: house
 ---

-This place served as the home base for the [[Order of the Crystal Dragon|Order of the Crystal Dragon]].
+This place served as the home base for the [[../../Organizations/Order of the Crystal Dragon|Order of the Crystal Dragon]].